Turks & Caicos (film)

 Turks & Caicos is a 2014 political thriller television film, written and directed for the BBC by the playwright David Hare.
-It follows Page Eight, which aired on BBC Two in August 2011 and is followed by Salting the Battlefield.
+It follows Page Eight, which aired on BBC Two in August 2011 and is followed by Salting the Battlefield, which concludes the Worricker Trilogy.

 Plot

-Following the events of Page Eight, ex-MI5 officer Johnny Worricker (Bill Nighy) is in hiding on the Turks and Caicos Islands.
-A seemingly chance encounter with Curtis Pelissier (Christopher Walken) leads Johnny to a dinner with several shady American businessmen who comprise a company called Gladstone.
-The following morning, one of the businessmen is found dead on the beach in suspicious circumstances; Melanie Fall (Winona Ryder), a Gladstone liaison, seems to know more than she lets on.
-When Pelissier reveals himself to be a CIA covert operative who knows Johnny's true identity, Johnny desperately cuts a deal: he will help Pelissier with the investigation of Gladstone in exchange for his silence about his location.
+Following the events of Page Eight, ex-MI5 officer Johnny Worricker is in hiding on the Turks and Caicos Islands under the alias of Tom Eliot.
+A seemingly chance encounter with Curtis Pelissier leads Worricker to a dinner with several shady American businessmen who comprise a company called Gladstone.
+The following morning, one of the businessmen is found dead on the beach in suspicious circumstances; Melanie Fall, a Gladstone liaison, seems to know more than she lets on.
+When Pelissier reveals himself to be a CIA covert operative who knows Worricker's true identity, Worricker desperately cuts a deal: he will help Pelissier with the investigation of Gladstone in exchange for his silence about his location.

 The remaining businessmen claim to be on the islands for an international financial colloquium.
-Johnny learns they have a link to London private equity mogul Stirling Rogers (Rupert Graves), who is also director of a charitable foundation called The Bridge.
-Johnny links The Bridge to his old nemesis, Prime Minister Alec Beasley (Ralph Fiennes).
-Johnny's old girlfriend, former MI5 analyst Margot Tyrell (Helena Bonham-Carter), is now a financial expert in London who is working with Rogers.
-He calls on old acquaintance Rollo Maverley (Ewen Bremner) to contact Margot and extract information regarding The Bridge.
+Worricker learns they have a link to London private equity mogul Stirling Rogers, who is also director of a charitable foundation called The Bridge.
+Worricker links The Bridge to his old nemesis, Prime Minister Alec Beasley.
+Worricker's old girlfriend, former fellow MI5 analyst Margot Tyrell, is now a financial expert in London who is working with Rogers.
+He calls on old acquaintance Rollo Maverley to contact Tyrell and extract information regarding The Bridge.